HowToRts/HowToRts.github.io/_posts/2014-01-04-basic-flow-fields.md

 function generateFlowField() {
 	var x, y;

-	//Generate an empty grid, set all places as null, which will stand for no good direction flowField = new Array(gridWidth);
+	//Generate an empty grid, set all places as Vector2.zero, which will stand for no good direction flowField = new Array(gridWidth);
 	for (x = 0; x < gridWidth; x++) {
 		var arr = new Array(gridHeight);
 		for (y = 0; y < gridHeight; y++) {
-			arr[y] = null;
+			arr[y] = Vector2.zero;
 		}
 		flowField[x] = arr;
 	}